nntzuekai/Respector/README.md

 #### Evaluation

 The evaluation results are stored in `AE/results`.
-This directory has three subfolders corresponding to the three research questions in the paper, each of which contains results by our analysis and the OpenAPI specifications used for the analysis.
+This directory has three subfolders corresponding to the three research questions in the paper, each of which contains results from our analysis and the OpenAPI specifications used for the analysis.

 1. **RQ1: Can Respector generate accurate specifications?**

-Under the folder`RQ1`, the folder `Respector-Generated-Spec` contains the OpenAPI 3.0 specifications in JSON format of the 15 APIs in the dataset folder.
+Under the folder `RQ1`, the folder `Respector-Generated-Spec` contains the OpenAPI 3.0 specifications in JSON format of the 15 APIs in the dataset folder.

 The spreadsheet `RQ1_results.xlsx` contains the raw data of results for the 15 APIs, with each tab corresponding to an API.
 In each tab, endpoint methods, parameters, constraints and responses are listed.
 The `GT` column indicates if the entity belongs to the ground truth we constructed with manual analysis, the `Respector` column indicates if the entity is detected by Respector, and the `correct` column indicates if the entity is corrected detected (i.e., GT==1 and Respector==1).
 Finally, on the rightmost side there is the summary of the precision and recall numbers for extracting endpoint methods, parameters, constraints and responses.